Ivo Moring: Career

-In 2016 Moring and BMG Rights Management founded "EduArtists", a label for educational music for children.
+In 2016, Moring and BMG Rights Management founded "EduArtists", a label for educational music for children.
 In 2018 Moring wrote and produced an album in nine different languages for the international language learning platform Bambino Lingo.
 He developed Fabi Fuchs, a music brand for children, with the first album released by Amazon originals in 2018.
+He was also significantly involved in the development and production of the children's brands "Lena, Felix & Kita-Kids", "Major&Melody", "Schnabi Schnabel" and the German adaptation of the brand "Heavysaurus".
+The YOGINIES, developed together with designer Franca Wrage, teaches children about sustainability and mindfulness.

-In 2018 Moring was a producer of "Meteor" by Matthias Reim.
-"Meteor" reached number 3 on the German album charts.
+In 2018, Moring was a producer of Meteor by Matthias Reim.
+Meteor reached number 3 on the German albums chart.

 Moring released numerous songs and productions in the style of downbeat, zero-beat, chill-out, ambient and lounge.
-International album-releases of his own projects include "TRANQUILLO" and "SUGARMAN".
+International album-releases of his own projects include TRANQUILLO and SUGARMAN.

 On March 20, 2020, China's first male bel canto quartet, Super Vocal, performed "Qui Con Me (Ni De Se Cai 你的色彩)" (Your Colors) on the Hunan Satellite TV singing competition "Singer 2020", bilingual with Italian and Chinese lyrics.
 The performance received more than 40 million views in 24 hours.
 The studio version single of "Ni De Se Cai" was released on March 27, 2020 by Decca China.
 “Ni De Se Cai” is composed by George Komsky, Roxanne Seeman, and Moring with Italian lyrics “Qui Con Me" written by Saverio Principini, and Chinese lyrics “Ni De Se Cai" written by Cheng He.
 The song was produced by Nick Patrick and Wu Qinglong.